A Business Budget Template You’ll Actually Use

 A simplified small business budget template

 If you’re still in the early startup phase of your business, you likely don’t need all the bells and whistles that come with accounting software like QuickBooks.
-Setting up a budget and keeping track of line items as you spend is enough to maintain a handle on your cash outflows.
+Setting up a startup budget and keeping track of line items as you spend is enough to maintain a handle on your cash outflows.

 Download the simple Microsoft Excel business budget spreadsheet here.

 The Excel template consists of four simple tabs.
 We’ll run through each of them here, with a quick explanation of how they all work together.